lambda-music/lambda-music/docs/arguments.md

 lamu [filename]
 ```

-This demonstrates how to start the new Lamu application instance in the
+This demonstrates how to start a new Lamu application instance in the
 default-mode.
 The filename argument is optional.
 If the filename argument is
 given, then the Lamu's main-editor opens the specified file.